-The Warrick Student/Services Administration Building currently houses most of the student services in a traditional, departmental fashion.
-In order to provide a simpler interaction between students and College services, a reorganization of departments into a One-Stop Shop model is something the College might explore for the future.
-This model would allow students to deal with fewer locations throughout the entire Admissions / Registration / Financial Aid / Cashier process.
+The Warrick Student Center currently houses most of the student services in a traditional, departmental fashion.
+In order to provide a simpler interaction between students and College services, a reorganization of departments into a One-Stop Shop model was accomplished in 2020.
+This model allows students to deal with fewer locations throughout the entire Admissions / Registration / Financial Aid / Cashier process.